cogentcore/core/README.md

 There are three main types of 2D nodes:

-* `Viewport2D` nodes that manage their own `image.RGBA` bitmap and can upload that directly to the `oswin.Texture` (GPU based) that then uploads directly to the `oswin.Window`.
+* `Viewport2D` nodes that manage their own `image.RGBA` bitmap and can upload that directly to the `goosi.Texture` (GPU based) that then uploads directly to the `goosi.Window`.
 The parent `Window` has a master `Viewport2D` that backs the entire window, and is what most `Widget`'s render into.
     + Popup `Dialog` and `Menu`'s have their own viewports that are layered on top of the main window viewport.
     + `SVG` and its subclass `Icon` are containers for SVG-rendering nodes.